 In accordance with 5.02 Performance Appraisal, NAU staff are evaluated on an annual basis.
 The performance appraisal cycle for NAU Staff (classified service professional and post-doctoral scholars) is from July 1,2020 to June 30, 2021.

-Recognizing that many employees and supervisors have been working in unique and challenging circumstances, needing to shift job tasks and goals and adapting to new ways of working, NAU Human Resources will take the following streamlined and informal approach to closing out the 2019-2020 appraisal year:
+Recognizing that many employees and supervisors have been working in unique and challenging circumstances, needing to shift job tasks and goals, and adapting to new ways of working, NAU Human Resources will again follow a streamlined and informal approach for the 2020-2021 performance appraisal year:

 - The focus will be on the performance discussion between the employee and their current supervisor.

 - An optional streamlined discussion form can be used by supervisors to document a discussion about performance, accomplishments and goals.